 - Each standard is referenced with the relevant article/s of the GB Organic Regulation or shows that it is a Soil Association higher standard. - Each Soil Association higher standard has a Why? box to explain its purpose and rationale. - This symbol shows where you need to keep a record to demonstrate that you are meeting the standard.
-The specific requirements for the records will be detailed in the standard or guidance. - This symbol shows where additional relevant information is provided. - This symbol shows where an extra sourcing requirement applies for processors using an organic product that is not certified to Soil Association standards.
-If you would like to know what the sourcing requirements are, you can view our annex on Sourcing Organic Organic Ingredients.
+The specific requirements for the records will be detailed in the standard or guidance.

+This symbol shows where an extra sourcing requirement applies for processors using an organic product that is not certified to Soil Association standards.
+If you would like to know what the sourcing requirements are, you can view our annex on Sourcing Organic Ingredients.
 Our Working Together for Better Sourcing webpage explains the challenges surrounding the sourcing of organic ingredients and how we are working with others to address them.